MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/remove-users.md

 ## Delete a guest from the Microsoft 365 admin center

-1. Sign in to https://admin.microsoft.com as a Global Administrator or SharePoint Administrator.
+1. Sign in to https://admin.microsoft.com as a [SharePoint Administrator](/sharepoint/sharepoint-admin-role) and [above](/microsoft-365/admin/add-users/about-admin-roles) in Microsoft 365.
 (If you see a message that you don't have permission to access the page, you don't have Microsoft 365 admin permissions in your organization.)

     > [!NOTE]
     > If you have Office 365 operated by 21Vianet (China), sign in at https://login.partner.microsoftonline.cn/.
 Then select the Admin tile to open the admin center.